jarvisteach/appJar/docs/mkdocs/docs/pythonLogging.md

 ##External Logging
 ---

-If you wan to bypass the **appJar** functions, and use the logger directly in your code, simply request your own copy of the logger: `logger = logging.getLogger("appJar")`.
+If you want to bypass the **appJar** functions, and use the logger directly in your code, simply request your own copy of the logger: `logger = logging.getLogger("appJar")`.

 You can then talk directly to the same logging mechanism that **appJar** uses.